79th Medical Wing

-The 79th Medical Wing was the United States Air Force's agent for Air Force and joint medicine within the National Capital Region.
+The 79th Medical Wing is a wing of the United States Air Force.
+It is located in the Defense Health Headquarters building in Falls Church, VA, where it was activated again in March 2025.
+From 2006 to 2017, the wing was the Air Force's agent for Air Force and joint medicine within the National Capital Region.
 Activated on 10 May 2006, it was the largest wing within the Air Force District of Washington, and one of two medical wings in the Air Force.
 The wing was originally active as an infirmary at Youngstown Municipal Airport between 1955 and 1960.

-The 79th Medical Wing was headquartered at Malcolm Grow Medical Clinics and Surgery Center.
-The wing organized, trained, equipped, and provided medicine for Air and Space Expeditionary Force deployment, CONUS operations, and in support of joint operations within the National Capital Region.
+While headquartered at Andrews AFB from 2006-2016, the 79th Medical Wing organized, trained, equipped, and provided medicine for Air and Space Expeditionary Force deployment, CONUS operations, and in support of joint operations within the National Capital Region.
 It was the East Coast hub for aeromedical evacuation aircraft returning sick or injured patients from the Atlantic area.
 The wing was also responsible for providing medical support to Presidential, Congressional, Joint and Air Staff special airlift missions.

-The 79th Medical Wing was inactivated, and its personnel, equipment, and facilities transferred to the 11th Medical Group, a component of the 11th Wing, on 16 June 2017.

 Air Defense Command 1955-1960

-The wing was first organized in August 1955 as the 79th USAF Infirmary at Youngstown Municipal Airport when the 79th Fighter Group was activated to replace the 502d Air Defense Group as part of Air Defense Command's Project Arrow, a program to restore fighter units that had compiled memorable records in the two world wars.
-The unit absorbed the personnel and equipment of the 502d USAF Infirmary.
+The wing was first organized in August 1955 as the 79th USAF Infirmary at Youngstown Municipal Airport when the 79th Fighter Group was activated to replace the 502d Air Defense Group as part of Air Defense Command's Project Arrow, a program to restore fighter units that had compiled memorable records in the two world wars.> The unit absorbed the personnel and equipment of the 502d USAF Infirmary.

 In May 1957, the unit became the 79th USAF Dispensary, when the Air Force renamed its small medical units.
 The dispensary was discontinued along with the 79th Group in March 1960, when the ADC turned its facilities at Youngstown over to Continental Air Command for use as a reserve station.